Characterization of regularity via variational stability of alternating projections sequences: Notation and preliminaries

 \subsection{Regularity and $d$-stability for a pair of convex sets}

-We shall now state two notions of regularity for a pair of nonempty closed convex sets $A$ and $B$, which have been introduced in \cite{BauschkeBorwein93} to ensure convergence in norm for the alternating projection algorithm (see also \cite{BorweinZhu}).
+We shall now state the notion of regularity for a pair of nonempty closed convex sets $A$ and $B$, which has been introduced in~\cite{BauschkeBorwein93} to ensure convergence in norm for the alternating projection algorithm (see also~\cite{BorweinZhu}).

-\begin{definition}[regular and boundedly regular pair] Let $A$ and $B$ be two nonempty closed convex subsets of a Hilbert space $\H$, such that the corresponding best approximation sets $E$ and $F$ are nonempty.
-The pair $(A,B)$ is called: \begin{enumerate} \item {\em regular} if for every $\epsilon>0$ there exists $\delta>0$ such that for every $x\in \H$ we have:
+\begin{definition}[regular pair] Let $A$ and $B$ be two nonempty closed convex subsets of a Hilbert space $\H$, such that the corresponding best approximation sets $E$ and $F$ are nonempty.
+The pair $(A,B)$ is called {\em regular} if for every $\epsilon>0$ there exists $\delta>0$ such that for every $x\in \H$ we have:

-\item {\em boundedly regular}, if for every bounded set $S\subset \H$ and $\epsilon>0$ there exists $\delta>0$ such that~\eqref{eq:BB} holds for every $x\in S$. \end{enumerate} \end{definition} Bounded regularity condition is always fulfilled in finite-dimensions (see \cite[Theorem~3.9]{BauschkeBorwein93}).
-We refer the reader to~\cite{BauschkeBorwein93} for concrete examples of pair of sets satisfying (or failing to satisfy) properties (i) and (ii).
-The following statement shows that bounded regularity is equivalent to regularity whenever the best approximation sets $E$, $F$ are bounded, see ~\cite[Prop.~3.2]{DebeMiglStab}. \begin{proposition} Let $A,B$ be nonempty closed convex subsets of a Hilbert space $\H$.
-If the pair $(A,B)$ is regular, then it is also boundedly regular (and $E, F$ are nonempty).
-Moreover, if $E$ is bounded, the converse also holds. \end{proposition}
+\end{definition} We refer the reader to~\cite{BauschkeBorwein93} for concrete examples of pair of sets satisfying (or failing to satisfy) regularity property.